Are you a chocolate milk lover? If so, you’ll might be interested to know who invented chocolate milk, and where it was invented.

 Chocolate milk is so popular that there is a national day devoted to it!
 The day falls annually on September 27.

-Head to our post on National Chocolate Milk Day to learn more about this national day in September.
+Head to this post on National Chocolate Milk Day to learn more about this national day in September.

 You don’t have to wait until September to enjoy chocolate milk though, you could pour yourself a glass in February.
 Chocolate is one of the minor symbols of Valentine’s Day, so it’s the perfect excuse to enjoy some chocolate milk!